cosmos72/fstransform/README.md

 ### PROCEDURE

-0. compile fsmove and fsremap.
+0. compile fsmove, fsmount_kernel and fsremap.
    Running "./configure" then "make" should suffice on any recent Linux machine, as long as g++ is installed.

-   You will get two executables, fsmove and fsremap.
+   You will get three executables, fsmove and fsremap.
    They will be located at
-     fstransform-{version}-src/fsmove/Release/fsmove
+     ./fsmove/build/fsmove
-   and
+     ./fsmount_kernel/build/fsmount_kernel
-     fstransform-{version}-src/fsremap/Release/fsmap
+     ./fsremap/build/fsremap

    You are suggested to either run "make install" or to copy them to a simpler path.
-   Below, they will be referred as {fsmove} and {fsremap}
+   Below, they will be referred as {fsmove}, {fsmount_kernel} and {fsremap}

 1. OPTIONAL - CAN BE SKIPPED